predicteur/Serie/README.md

 # Presentation
 This repository groups together a set of time series functions.
 They are written in C ++ to be used on data acquisition equipment (eg ESP / Arduino).

-Two types of objects are used:
+Three types of objects are used:
 * Serie : object representing time series,
 * Compactor / Compressor : object representing the compression of a time series,
+* Mesure : objet representing a set of attributes or time series to be managed,

 # Object Serie
 Time series include a series of numerical values.